bilbo290/automagic/README.md

 ### Environment Variables

-Peter uses environment variables for all configuration.
+automatic uses environment variables for all configuration.
 You can set them directly in your shell or use a `.env` file.

 #### Option 1: Direct Environment Variables